maths/moodle-qtype_stack/doc/en/Developer/Future_input_processing.md

 ## The problem

-Various inputs have various rules about what kind of input is being expected the rules vary from forbidding floats and requiring the responses type to match the teachers answers type to actually fixing the input syntax in the form of inserttion of missing stars and conversion of spaces to stars.
+Various inputs have various rules about what kind of input is being expected.
+The rules vary from forbidding floats and requiring the responses type to match the type of the teacher's answer, to actually fixing the input syntax in the form of insertion of missing stars and conversion of spaces to stars.
 In addition to this some inputs may even declare additional syntax e.g. the way the line by line reasoning works.
 There are also some complex CAS-evaluation based requirements that some inputs may ask for